 Keystone is integrated with Glance through the use of middleware.
 The default configuration files for both the Glance API and the Glance Registry use a single piece of middleware called unauthenticated-context, which generates a request context containing blank authentication information.
 In order to configure Glance to use Keystone, the authtoken and context middlewares must be deployed in place of the unauthenticated-context middleware.
 The authtoken middleware performs the authentication token validation and retrieves actual user authentication information.
 It can be found in the Keystone distribution.

 Configuring Glance API to use Keystone is relatively straight forward.
 The first step is to ensure that declarations for the two pieces of middleware exist in the glance-api-paste.ini.
 Here is an example for authtoken:

 The actual values for these variables will need to be set depending on your situation.
-For more information, please refer to the Keystone documentation on the auth_token middleware, but in short:
+For more information, please refer to the Keystone documentation on the auth_token middleware.

 Finally, to actually enable using Keystone authentication, the application pipeline must be modified.
 By default, it looks like: